-This project will draw on Young Lives quantitative and qualitative data to synthesise findings on sexual reproductive health and inequality in Ethiopia.
-This review will serve to inform the Packard Foundation on future grant making around equity and justice initiatives.
+This project drew on Young Lives quantitative and qualitative data to synthesise findings on sexual reproductive health and inequality in Ethiopia.
+This review served to inform the Packard Foundation on future grant making around equity and justice initiatives.

-The team will produce three outputs designed to explore the relationship between inequalities and sexual reproductive health: a working paper, a journal article and a policy brief.
+The team produced three outputs designed to explore the relationship between inequalities and sexual reproductive health: a working paper, a journal article and a policy brief.

-The paper will feature a review and synthesis of over 30 Young Lives papers and briefs including across both policy and program findings and feature further analysis of Young Lives data gathered from the Round 5 survey and 5th wave of qualitative research.
+The paper features a review and synthesis of over 30 Young Lives papers and briefs across both policy and program findings as well as further analysis of Young Lives data gathered from the Round 5 survey and 5th wave of qualitative research.

 Each output took the lens of intersecting inequalities, encompassing gender, age, location, ethnicity and differential access to services to explore a range of topics from knowledge about sexual reproductive health, sexual debut and contraception to pregnancy and childbirth, early marriage, abduction and female genital mutilation/cutting.